dkazmer/Obsidium/README.md

 ### Rationale

 Created to encourage greater use of these high-value JS utilities, as they're vastly unknown and criminally underused, largely due to their complex implementation strategy.
 I found that every time I wanted to use one or more of them, I'd have to go out of my way to research and refresh my understanding thereof.

-Moreover, there are subtle differences in their implementation between them that's just annoying.
+Moreover, there are subtle differences in their implementation between them that are somewhat irritating.
 I really just want to _set it and forget it._ `Obsidium` allows you to do just that…in a strongly typed, consolidated way.
-The idea is to instantiate the desired type of observer, then subscribe to it via `.on(…)` — without having to be aware of the underlying BS.

 Obs. name | wraps…
 --------- | --------